 Drapes were replaced as well as some light fixtures, and more and more paint was applied.
 The kitchen makeover was accomplished in segments as we took our time determining a new look and what we wanted to spend.

-DIY Rustic Kitchen Redo
+DIY Rustic Kitchen Makeover

 As you read through the following keep in mind, we had no prior experience creating any of the items we did.
 So most of you should have no trouble tackling similar projects in your own kitchen.
-Whether you are going for a DIY rustic kitchen redo or another look altogether, give it a try.
+Whether you are going for a DIY rustic kitchen or another look altogether, give it a try.

 The kitchen initially received two changes within the first two months.
 The moving of the refrigerator space and the installation of the live edge reclaimed wood slab on top of the remaining glass block wall creating a beautiful bar top.

-We then built a hanging recirculating hood vent over our stove after finding an antique wood dough trencher that inspired my creativity.
+We then built a hanging rustic looking recirculating hood vent over our stove after finding an antique wood dough trencher that inspired my creativity.
 We utilized reclaimed wood for the box frame and an antique yoke to hang it.

 We didn’t care for the pickled oak cabinets at all, but the cost of replacing them wasn’t something we wanted to incur.
 Thus we lived with them as is for a while, and about one year in we removed the upper cupboard doors, which helped a great deal.

 Finally, we decided to go for a DIY rustic kitchen redo.
 It was time to tackle the cabinets.
-We replaced the cabinet doors on the front of the island with rustic kitchen doors we made from reclaimed walnut lumber.
+We replaced the cabinet doors on the front of the island with rustic kitchen cabinet doors we made from reclaimed walnut lumber.
 The sides of the island, the remaining lower cabinet doors and the exterior of the upper cabinets were painted a medium gray.
 John turned railroad spikes into cupboard door and drawer handles to complete the rustic look.

 Additional, final touches included creating a coffee and smoothie bar with a stainless steel countertop and old pop bottle crates.
 Chalkboard paint and corkboard became the backsplash, and more reclaimed wood was used to frame the chalkboard behind the coffee bar.

-A Kitchen Reclaimed, Recycled, Reimagined, Repurposed
+A Rustic Kitchen Reclaimed, Recycled, Reimagined, Repurposed

 Unfortunately, I do not have precise financial numbers for you as I did not know I would be blogging about our kitchen one day.
 However, this is what we can recall: